3 Sources

 1

-On May 11, OpenAI announced the launch of the OpenAI Deployment Company, designed to help enterprises adopt AI systems at scale through direct participation in implementation, workflow design, and deployment inside client organizations
+.
+On May 11, OpenAI announced the launch of the OpenAI Deployment Company, aimed at helping enterprises adopt AI systems at scale through direct participation in implementation, workflow design, and deployment inside client organizations3

 Navi